 Building a positive work environment with a strong workplace community is essential for attracting and retaining top talent.
-And a team that works well together will deliver better results than a team that doesn’t.
+A team that works well together will deliver better results than a team that doesn’t.

 When employees feel as though they’re working within a community of likeminded coworkers and managers, their work becomes more meaningful.
 With a sense of camaraderie comes increasing ease of communication between employees.
 Simply feeling part of a team working on a task helps motivate people to take on more challenges.

 A strong workplace community is particularly important if you’re looking to reduce your turnover rate.
 To nurture a sense of workplace community, it’s important to be deliberate and plan ahead.
-Strong workplace communities grow best when someone is lining up events, organising team members, and setting goals.
+Strong workplace communities grow best when someone is focused on working on employee engagement ideas and events.